guillem/grep-benchmarks/README.md

 Suggestions to improve the programs are welcome, and you're free to fork this (and make pull requests, etc.) anyway, but to keep the spirit of the benchmark I will only accept reasonable improvements: use pure languages with standard libraries (i.e. an assembler module makes no sense) and keep the programs simple and readable.
 Of course adding new languages would be great.

+Disclaimer: I developed and tested this in OS X. I've been told that results differ in GNU/Linux (which does make sense).
+YMMV.